saoirse-defi/milestone2-vanilla/README.md

 ###### Player Sprite (Human Mining Station)

-As mentioned above, the point and click method was chosen as user input.
+As mentioned above, the player sprite follows the cursor around the canvas.
 This introduced a UX issue that would look disconcerting to the end user.
-Depending on where the user clicked, the sprite would appear either upside down or at the incorrect angle.
+Depending on where the user clicked on the canvas, the sprite would appear either upside down or at the incorrect angle.
 Due to this, circular sprite was chosen for the player.
 This allows the sprite to appear the same, no matter the angle or direction of user input.

 ![Player Sprite](sprites/spacestation.png)